nasirayyub/mixerp/docs/developer/quickstart/part-1-installing-database.md

         software has misunderstanding on how PostgreSQL actually works.
-        This tool supports many DBMSes, including but not limited to SQL Server, Oracle, DB2, PostgreSQL, MySQL, etc and is regarded as a pretty good software for doing <em>the SQL things</em>.
+        This tool supports many DBMSes, including but not limited to SQL Server, Oracle, DB2, PostgreSQL, MySQL, etc and is regarded as pretty good software for doing <em>the SQL things</em>.
 Many developers use many different DBMSes and this tool seems perfect because it supports most of them.
     </p>
     <p>